28 April 2015

 Month in a Recap #3: March

-Now beyond International Women's Day, anniversary of Caesar's assassination, St. Patrick's day and World Water Day, for me March made an impression as the onset of hot summer days with a surprise of light showers.
-Apart from that, this bibliophile read a quite a lot of books, blogged a bit, made more bookish friends and the part of me beyond books and blogs enjoyed a lot with my friends some old and some new.So let's get down to recapitulating!!
+Good morning folks, Now beyond International Women's Day, anniversary of Caesar's assassination, St. Patrick's day and World Water Day, for me March made an impression as the onset of hot summer days with a surprise of light showers.
+Apart from that, this bibliophile read a quite a lot of books, blogged a bit, made more bookish friends and the part of me beyond books and blogs enjoyed a lot with...

 3 April 2015